-To give you an idea of approximate costs, the 2017 tuition fees for domestic students are shown below (based on full-time study and completing 120 points a year).
-The 2018 tuition fees will be advertised on www.aut.ac.nz/fees as soon as they have been set.
+To give you an idea of approximate costs, the 2018 tuition fees are shown below (based on full-time study and completing 120 points per year).
+All fees are in NZ dollars and include GST.
+The 2019 tuition fees will be advertised on www.aut.ac.nz/fees as soon as they have been set.